Areas of Expertise

 Intimacy and family relationships, neurobiology, and emotional regulation

 Dr. Siegel approaches couples treatment from a perspective that integrates object relations, emotional regulation, cognitive, systems, and narrative concepts.
 Another facet of her work involves parenting, including prevention against the effects of divorce on children, and ways that parents can emotionally coach their children.
 Dr. Siegel has written articles in parenting magazines and given 'expert' media advice in these areas.
-She also co-directs the post-master’s certificate program in child and family therapy.
 Dr. Siegel's interest in defensive splitting in couples has resulted in the development of a practice model as well as the creation of an assessment tool that is presently being used in research on domestic violence.

 Prior to joining NYU, she was a faculty member of Jane Addams College of Social Work at the University of Illinois at Chicago.
 Dr. Siegel earned her PhD from Virginia Commonwealth University School of Social Work, her MSW from the University of Toronto School of Social Work, and her BA from York University.